abigailajohn/VVMA/README.md

 ### Group Endpoints:
 - List all groups
-- Retrieve a group by ID (with its members and invite URL)
+- Retrieve a group by ID
-- Create a new group (with an invite code generation)
+- Create a new group (an invite code generated)
 - Join groups (by ID or via invite URL)
-- Refresh group invite codes
+- Refresh a group invite code
-- Update group details (admin only)
+- Update group details (admins only)
 - Delete a group (creator only)
-- Manage group membership (remove/promote)
+- Manage group membership (remove/promote members)

 ### Password Reset Endpoints:
 - Request password reset